 The alternative, in an age often dismissive of faith, is isolation of the faithful from each other.
 The result will be stripping faith from the public square through the denial of the possibility of public acts of faith.
 It will be the withering of the fruits of faith: hope, forgiveness, grace, and mystery.

-Faith in Canada 150 is a joyful force for celebrating faith in our past, present, and future.
-Please join Cardus in bringing it forward.
+Faith in Canada 150 was a joyful force for celebrating faith in our past, present, and future.